jhucsf/spring2021/assign/assign01.md

 `apint_highest_bit_set`: Returns the position of the most significant bit set to 1 in representation of the `ApInt` pointed to by `ap`.
 As a special case, returns -1 if the `ApInt` instance pointed to by `ap` represents the value 0.
 Like `apint_get_bits`, this function should ignore the `ApInt`'s sign.

 `apint_format_as_hex`: Returns a pointer to a dynamically-allocated C character string containing the hexadecimal (base 16) digits of the representation of the `ApInt` instance pointed to by `ap`.
 Note that the hex digits representing the values 10 through 15 should be *lower-case* `a` through `f`.
 The string returned should not have any leading zeroes, except in the special case of the `ApInt` instance representing the value 0, in which case the returned string should consist of a single `0` digit.
 If the `ApInt` is negative, the string returned should have a leading `-` character.

+`apint_negate`: Returns a new `ApInt` instance with the opposite sign from the one passed as the parameter.
+As a special case, if the `ApInt` passed is numerically equal to zero, then an `ApInt` instance representing an identical (zero) value should be returned.

 `apint_add`: Computes the sum `a` plus `b`, and returns a pointer to an `ApInt` instance representing the sum.
 Note that either or both of the operand values could be negative.